SeanKilleen/seankilleen.github.io/_posts/2022-04-03-announcing-net-oss-survey-results.md

 Notable challenges:

 > * Hosting costs are often hard to quantify for developer tools
-> * not all tools are owned by large corporates, and their survival often depends on paid customers - so OSS credits are often not the best solution here, nor a scalable one.
+> * not all tools are owned by large corporations, and their survival often depends on paid customers - so OSS credits are often not the best solution here, nor a scalable one.

 Notable general feedback:

 > * Azure credits and similar should be provided for any healthy OSS project.
 Maintainers should not need to pay from their own pockets.
 If tooling/subscriptions not provided by 3rd party, then project need to raise funds in order to cover the costs.
-> * We got JetBrains licences for OSS, which is incredible help, and using extensively GitHub actions and Azure Devops.
+> * We got JetBrains licenses for OSS, which is incredible help, and using extensively GitHub actions and Azure Devops.
 That helped us to build the right CI process with matrix builds etc
 > * Very hard to connect with people who can grant this support
 > * We used to get VS licenses and be able to give VS licenses to people contributing to the project from the .NET Foundation.
 That doesn't seem to happen any more.
 > * MVP status gives our two core developers visual studio, but be useful to have visual studio enterprise subscriptions to our other core members.